miklt/EnergyView-FrontEnd/docs/README.md

 <p>This project is a product of GARSoft's ownership, do not copy or redistribute this code without granted permission.</p>

+## Dependencies & running

+This project relies on Angular, Node.js and Google Chrome (unit tests run in ChromeHeadless), make sure you have all of them installed before starting.

-## How to run
+### How to run

-Note that this code requires Angular and Node.js to work.

 1. Clone the repository on a local directory;
 2. Inside the repository's directory open a terminal;